Stacey was 32 years old when she was diagnosed with cervical cancer at just 9 weeks pregnant following a routine smear test...

 We had put off having children as I struggled with some long-term health problems, but in 2019 we decided to try for a baby!
-I had my contraceptive implant removed and five days later went for a regular routine smear test.
+I had my contraceptive implant removed and five days later went for a routine smear test.

-Two weeks later, I received two letters through the post on the same day – one confirming my first midwife appointment, and one with the results of my smear test.
+Two weeks later, I received two letters through the post on the same day: one confirming my first midwife appointment and one with the results of my smear test.

 The results showed that I had abnormal cells and needed to go for an emergency colposcopy the following week.
-I wasn’t too worried about the appointment at first, but as soon as I entered the room I felt something wasn’t right.
+I wasn’t too worried but as soon as I entered the room I felt something wasn’t right.
 The consultant was very serious and seemed very worried.
 She explained that something isn’t right in my cervix and needed attention ASAP.

-They also said that as we were very early in the pregnancy and the tumour was already very large, I would need to have a termination and hysterectomy.
+They also said that as we were very early in the pregnancy, and the tumour was already very large, I would need to have a termination and hysterectomy.
 Everything had changed in that split second.

-We were sat in this waiting room with my cancer nurse and she said “I need to advise you not to look at the screen because from what the consultant said, you are going to have to have a hysterectomy.”
-I thought about it for a minute and then I said: “I’ve never been pregnant and from what the doctor said, I might never get this chance again, so I need to look at that baby.”
+My cancer nurse advised me not to look at the screen because of the likelihood of hysterectomy.
+I thought about it for a minute and then I said: “I’ve never been pregnant and, from what the doctor said, I might never get this chance again, so I need to look at that baby.”

-After friends told me about the story of Sinead in Coronation Street, who had cervical cancer in pregnancy, I found Mummy’s Star who helped me figure out my options.
+When some friends told me about the story of Sinead in Coronation Street, who had cervical cancer in pregnancy, I found Mummy’s Star who helped me figure out my options.

-I found some women who had been able to have treatment during their pregnancy to reduce the size of the tumour before giving birth and having surgery after that, but they were all in their second trimester when they were diagnosed.
+I found some other women who had been able to have treatment during their pregnancy to reduce the size of the tumour before giving birth, and having surgery after that.
 I just wanted to fight.
-My consultant said that termination and hysterectomy was what he recommended but I said “But there is another option, isn’t there.”
-‘He told me it was my choice and I said:
+My consultant recommended termination and hysterectomy but I said “There is another option, isn’t there.”
+He told me it was my choice and I said:

 “I’m not scared of dying, I’m scared of living and not trying.”

+Although incredibly rare for someone so early in their pregnancy, doctors agreed that they would treat me with chemotherapy to try to reduce the tumour and stop it spreading while I was pregnant.
 They planned to deliver the baby at 28 weeks and then I would have surgery, followed by more chemotherapy and radiotherapy.
 It was risky for both of us, but I started chemotherapy at 17 weeks pregnant.
 I felt like I just had to try.
 I was lowering my chance of survival, but I had to see if we could do this.
 I had two types of chemotherapy every three weeks for 15 weeks.

 Even through chemotherapy, I would do my makeup and try to keep things as normal as possible as that was my way of coping.

 After a night in NICU, all tests showed that Auburn was fine and had not been affected at all by the cancer treatment.
 Just over a week later, he was able to leave hospital.

-We had so many miracles – the fact that I got pregnant so quickly, that we managed to conceive even though there was a huge tumour and the fact that Auburn somehow started to grow in the safest bit of my womb.
-Then during treatment, the fact that the tumour disappeared and we both ended up beating cancer.
+We had so many miracles – that I got pregnant so quickly, that we managed to conceive even though there was a huge tumour, that Auburn somehow started to grow in the safest bit of my womb and that the tumour disappeared and we both ended up beating cancer.